afondiel/Self-Driving-Cars-Specialization/Course4-Motion-Planning-for-Self-Driving-Cars/course4-w6-notes.md

 **Summary**

-- To summarize in this video, we discussed how we can use the occupancy grid developed in module two to solve the collision checking problem using swath-based collision checking.
+- To summarize in this lesson, we discussed how we can use the occupancy grid developed in module two to solve the collision checking problem using swath-based collision checking.
 - As well that we described the circle based collision checking method.
 - We went over some examples to illustrate these algorithms and discussed in what situations each type of collision checking should be used.
-- Hopefully, this video has given you some insight into how collision checking is done in an autonomous driving context.
+- Hopefully, this lesson has given you some insight into how collision checking is done in an autonomous driving context.
 - Performing quick and efficient collision checking especially with dynamic obstacles is currently an area of active research, and we hope that you too will help contribute to solving these challenging and interesting problems.
-- In the next video, we will introduce a reactive planning algorithm for this module which is called the Trajectory Rollout algorithm.
+- In the next lesson, we will introduce a reactive planning algorithm for this module which is called the Trajectory Rollout algorithm.
 - It will combine the collision checking approach we've developed here with the concepts covered in the trajectory propagation lesson.